CHICAGO, IL (November 8, 2018)

 U.S. Cellular is the fifth-largest full-service wireless carrier in the United States, providing national network coverage and industry-leading innovations designed to elevate the customer experience.
 The Chicago-based carrier offers coverage where the other carriers don't and a wide range of communication services that enhance consumers' lives, increase the competitiveness of local businesses and improve the efficiency of government operations.
-For the fifth time in a row, U.S. Cellular has the Highest Wireless Network Quality Performance, according to J.D.
-Power's twice-annual U.S. Wireless Network Quality Performance Study, and 99 percent of customers have access to 4G LTE speeds.
+U.S. Cellular has the Highest Wireless Network Quality Performance in the North Central Region, according to the J.D.
+Power 2016 U.S. Wireless Network Quality Performance Study, and 99 percent of customers have access to 4G LTE speeds.
 To learn more about U.S. Cellular, visit one of its retail stores or uscellular.com.
 To get the latest news, promos and videos, connect with U.S. Cellular on Facebook.com/uscellular, Twitter.com/uscellular and YouTube.com/uscellularcorp.

 About JASON Learning JASON is an independent 501(c)(3) nonprofit founded in 1989 by Dr. Robert D. Ballard.
 JASON provides curriculum and learning experiences in science, technology, engineering, and math (STEM) for K-12 students, and high-quality professional development for teachers.
 JASON has been used successfully in a wide variety of formal and informal education environments.
 Available online at jason.org, JASON's award-winning curricula place students in challenging, real-world situations where they are connected with and mentored by leading STEM professionals.
 Learn more at www.JASON.org